-Learning to live with his disability was a hard process.
-He had to take pain medicine even though he could feel nothing from mid chest down.
-He found he had leg spasms that caused his legs to jump continuously as a side effect from his spinal cord injury.
+He had many side effect from his spinal cord injury.
 He had to learn to live with a colostomy, dress himself, and completely learn to live again.
 The first year was the worst.

 God was good to Clark.
 His family is still together.
 His children are grown now but his life is full.
 Clark did not retire to bed to stare at the walls for the rest of his life.
 He coached his son at little league.
 He travels alone and has to be reminded that he is disabled.
 His truck was equipped with a hoist so that he could get his wheel chair in and out of the back without help.
 His home has wide doors so that it is wheel chair accessible.

-When Clark began to fully recover he became involved in missions and made several missionary trips to Kenya, The Philippines, and Guam.
+When Clark fully recovered he found purpose and a love for missions.
+He made several missionary trips to Kenya, The Philippines, and Guam.
 He did several crusades in Mexico and every where he went he told his story to anyone who would listen.
 His mission trips include:

 - The Philippines